-A one-hour time shift is enough to mess with your sleep and mood.
+Will a 1-hour time shift mess with your sleep & mood?
 Fight back!

 A 2016 study found that the overall rate for strokes jumps 8% for days afterward.
 Risk of heart attacks leap by 10% and cognitive abilities drop.
 Blame lies squarely on our disrupted circadian rhythms, which can rob you of an average of 40 minutes of sleep.
 While some groups are lobbying to end daylight savings time because of its health ramifications and questionable usefulness, it won’t be happening anytime soon.

 So how can you survive Daylight Saving Time?

 You could move, of course.
 States like Arizona and Hawaii don’t observe the time change.
 Or head to the Canadian province of Saskatchewan where you won’t have to deal with it there either.

 Seems a bit dramatic to relocate your whole life for one hour.
 So, we asked some top sleep experts for their tips and tricks on how to make it through the transition unscathed.
 First though, some straight answers about DST.

 What’s the deal with daylight savings time and how does it mess with our body?